 A Letter from Secretaries-General

-MUNDP 2017 will be held from February 23rd to 26th at Koç High School in Istanbul.
-Over the 17 years since its establishment in 2000, MUNDP has ranked among the best Model UN conferences in Turkey and Europe, hosting more than 800 participants from over 40 schools and 8 countries.
+MUNDP 2018 will be held from February 22nd to 25th at Koç High School in Istanbul.
+Over the 18 years since its establishment in 2000, MUNDP has ranked among the best Model UN conferences in Turkey and Europe, hosting more than 800 participants from over 40 schools and 8 countries.

 Acknowledging that these issues go hand in hand, UNDP has initiated a programme consisting of a set of 17 goals known as the Sustainable Development Goals (SDG’s) designed to tackle these issues as a whole.
 The idea behind these goals puts forward that governments must adopt the obligation to let go of their reductionist approach by which they divide issues into their component parts and tackle them separately.
 They should, instead, adopt a more holistic “systems approach” as ecosystems and industrial systems are tightly coupled.
 The global target of achieving sustainability cannot become a reality unless such obligation is acknowledged.

-For this year’s conference, agenda items for all 8 re-selected development committees have been adjusted to put focus on the most paramount social, political and economic issues in the region.
-As MUNDP is widely acclaimed for its quality of agenda items, this year, the content team has embarked upon taking a step further to systematically link each and every agenda item to one or more of the 17 Sustainable Development Goals (SDG’s) advocated by UNDP.
-Up until the last year, MUNDP had focused itself on the 15 Millennium Development goals aimed at committing nations to a global partnership in the reduction of extreme poverty by setting out time-bound targets, with 2015 as its deadline.
-Functioning within the scope of the previously adopted Millennium Development Goals has made way for the creation of balanced and focused agenda items thus enhancing the quality of MUNDP immensely and elevating it to a place among the best conferences in Europe.
+For this year’s conference, agenda items for all 6 re-selected development committees have been adjusted to put focus on the most paramount social, political and economic issues in the region.
+As MUNDP is widely acclaimed for its quality of agenda items, this year, the content team has once again embarked upon taking a step further to systematically link each and every agenda item to one or more of the 17 Sustainable Development Goals (SDG’s) advocated by UNDP.
+For the past 2 years, our team has been working towards creating strong content that is linked to these SDGs, thus allowing for the creation of these balanced and focused agenda items, which will only work towards enhancing the quality of MUNDP and elevating it to a place among the best conferences in Europe.
 That said, we are proud to integrate the forward-looking vision behind the Sustainable Development Goals (SDGs) as endorsed by the United Nations, into the follow-up Millennium Development Goals for the Post-Development Agenda.

 With this vision, we have re-adjusted our agenda to encompass these 17 new goals and 169 focused targets in total, and ultimately aim to carry the conference to a new level along with ensuring a more effective and efficient solution process.
-While Development Committees focus on certain developmental issues of Latin America and the Caribbean region, Economic Commissions (ECLAC) carry the purpose of encouraging cooperation on politico-military, economic and environmental, and human aspects between member states.
+While Development Committees focus on certain developmental issues of the region, Organization for Security and Co-operation in Europe (OSCE) carries the purpose of encouraging cooperation on politico-military, economic and environmental, and human aspects between member states.

 The organization has made varies efforts in the areas such as policing strategies, counter-terrorism and economic and environmental activities.
-One of the distinctive features of ECLAC is; that it is attended by the Prime Ministers/Presidents of the member state countries and that it follows an ad-hoc debate structure similar to that followed by the Security Council.
-ECLAC is a notably prestigious committee with decisions that are crucial for the region’s social, economic and political development, and the secretariat expects it to be among the most productive.
+One of the distinctive features of OSCE at MUNDP is that it is attended by the Prime Ministers/Presidents of the member state countries and that it follows an ad-hoc debate structure similar to that followed by the Security Council.
+OSCE is a notably prestigious committee with decisions that are crucial for the region’s social, economic and political development, and the Secretariat expects it to be among the most productive.

 Another unique feature of MUNDP is “Organization Internationale de la Francophonie” (OIF).
 As the first bilingual MUN conference in Turkey and one of the few in the world, we are proud to host this French speaking committee that focuses on strengthening the bonds between Francophone countries.
 This year, OIF will be undergoing some major changes in structure, as it will consist of 15 double-delegations in order to ensure enhanced cooperation and collaboration among delegates in terms of both language and context.